 Cocktails start from £7; wine by the glass from £5.

 Do you plan to visit other cities famous for their bar scene?
-Then are our recommendations for cocktail bars in some in some of Europes most beautiful cities:
+Then are our recommendations for cocktail bars in some of Europe's most beautiful cities: